 MASS PRODUCTION.
 The car industry developed into mass production after the First World War.
 The mass producer uses skilled workers to design products later assembled by unskilled or semi-skilled workers on expensive single-purpose machines.
 One of the most basic assumptions in mass production is that unit costs fall dramatically as production volume increases.

 THE T-FORD.
 Ford’s 1908 Model-T was his twentieth design over a five-year period.
 The key to mass production was the consistent replacement of parts and the ease of attaching them to each other.
-Familiarity with a task meant that workers could perform the task faster.
-Adjustment of parts was eliminated, which led to a noticeable increase in productivity.
+This meant that workers could perform the task faster.
+This led to a big increase in productivity.
 In 1913, the movable assembly line (“the rolling belt”) was introduced.
 With a production volume of 2 million identical vehicles per year in the early 1920s, Ford had reduced the real cost to the consumer by an additional 2/3.

 SHARED PARTS INCREASES EFFICIENCY.
 From the 1930s to the end of the 1950s, GM had five basic models – Chevrolet, Pontiac, Oldsmobile, Buick and Cadillac – which had five different chassis and engines but shared thousands of other parts – pumps, electrical components, etc. Development of a new car involved a complex collaboration with the other automotive departments and the component division.
 Using the same parts in several models provided economies of scale.
 It was also important to reduce the total number of parts (a GM car contained 10x parts of a similar assembly in a Ford engine).